dotnet/iot/Documentation/raspi-i2c.md

 sudo reboot
 ```

 More information on dtoverlay and how to select specific elements of I2C buses are [available here](https://github.com/raspberrypi/firmware/blob/bff705fffe59ad3eea33999beb29c3f26408de40/boot/overlays/README#L1387).
 2 busses are available on any Raspberry Pi.
-More can be available on specific models like those base out of BCM2711.
+More can be available on specific models like those base out of BCM2711 such as Raspberry Pi 4.

 ### Enabling I2C with advance parameters